XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 })
 ```

 After this subscription our code attached listeners to the `ledgerClosed` and the `transactions` event.
-As soon as a `transaction` event is triggered, we do an `account_info` request to get the latest account status, as a transaction is an operation that changes the accounts state.
+As soon as a `transaction` event is triggered, we do an `account_info` request to get the latest account status, as the transaction could have changed our account's state.

 In addition to the subscriptions we added each an initial `ledger` and `accountInfo` request to have some data at application startup, otherwise we would see empty fields until something happened on the ledger which would trigger one of our subscriptions.